BY KELLY MARIE MANCUSO

 The ceremony — hosted by former state Sen. Serphin Maltese, now president of the Triangle Fire Memorial Association — honored the 146 victims of the tragedy that took place on that day in 1911 in Lower Manhattan.
 Most of the victims were Italian and Jewish immigrant women and adolescent girls working to support their families.

-The Maltese family was personally affected by the tragedy.
-Their grandmother Caterina, 38, and her two young daughters, Rosarea and Lucia, were among the 146 victims who perished in the blaze.
-Caterina left behind a husband, Nonno Serafino Maltese, and two young sons Paul and Vito.
+The former senator’s family was personally affected by the tragedy.
+His grandmother Caterina, 38, and her two young daughters, Rosarea and Lucia, were among the 146 victims who perished in the blaze.
+Caterina left behind a husband, Nonno Serafino Maltese, and two young sons, Paul and Vito.

 The family’s grief was compounded by the fact that Caterina was initially buried in a mass grave at the Cemetery of the Evergreens in Brooklyn along with six other unknown victims of the tragedy.
 Nonno Maltese was able to identify his late wife through her wedding ring.
 She was disinterred and laid to rest with her daughters at Calvary Cemetery.

 A monument was later donated by the Maltese family to honor the 36 other Triangle fire victims buried at the cemetery.

 Former Sen. Maltese reflected upon the impact the Triangle Shirtwaist fire had on his childhood: “We never realized as kids the enormity of the tragedy.
 We were always cautioned by our mother to beware of fire, but it was more than that.
 Growing up on the Lower East Side, no matter how many years passed, there were still elderly Italian women who wore black from the Triangle fire.
 That’s how long they grieved.”